 1. Exercise More

-Did you know that over 50% of pets in the US are classified as overweight?
+Did you know that over 50% of pets in the United States are classified as overweight?
 The New Year is a great time for you and your pet to start a new exercise routine.

 Lack of exercise often results in boredom and frustration, which your pet may express with bad, destructive behavior.
 In addition to that, inactivity can lead to poor health.
 To keep that from happening, you should exercise him or her regularly.